wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 ### Step 3.1: Create a new version of the REST API

-To create a new version of the `readingList` REST API with data persistence, connect it to a MySQL database on a cloud platform and redeploy it by following the steps given below:
+Let's create a new version of the `readingList` REST API that can connect to a MySQL database on a cloud platform to persist data, and then redeploy it. , To do this, follow the steps given below:

 1. In the Choreo Console, open the `readingList` REST API (if it is not already open) and click the **Deploy** icon to open the **Deploy** tab.